-Traders who scalp or use automated trading on shorter frequencies may have an interest in liquid, tradable markets, but to which access can be enhanced by a choice of technology, account types, and providers.
-All traders may however be interested in liquid markets and accessing them with the best technology and platforms they can find.
+Traders who scalp or use automated trading on shorter frequencies may have an interest in liquid, tradable markets, to which access can be enhanced by a choice of technology, account types, and providers.
+All traders may, however, be interested in liquid markets and accessing them with the best technology and platforms they can find.
 Liquidity is a complex factor and is contingent on factors outside of the specific trading platform, such as access to liquidity providers offered by the broker.

-What follows is a comparison table of CFD brokers which offer platforms with features which can be seen as responsive to liquidity as a factor in online CFD trading.
-After this, is a longer article which takes a deeper dive into the significance of liquidity in the context of CFD trading as well as infographics about the role of liquidity in trading.
-Then there is another look at the brokers highlighted on this page and their general feature offering as well as the relation of their platforms to liquidity as a factor in trading.
+What follows is a comparison table of CFD brokers that offer platforms with features that can be seen as responsive to liquidity as a factor in online CFD trading.
+After this, there is a longer article which takes a deeper dive into the significance of liquidity in the context of CFD trading, as well as infographics about the role of liquidity in trading.
+Then there is another look at the brokers highlighted on this page and their general feature offering, as well as the relation of their platforms to liquidity as a factor in trading.

-Liquidity is an important part of trading which affects the trading experience in different ways.
+Liquidity is an important part of trading, which affects the trading experience in different ways.
 Traders tend to focus on headline features such as minimum deposit and trading platforms offered.
-Some features which are focused on such as spreads are directly related to liquidity.
+Some features, which are focused on, such as spreads, are directly related to liquidity.
 For example, the headline Forex spread will typically be for the most liquid pairs.
-This article will look at the wide range of impact which liquidity has on the trading experience and hone in on brokers and platforms which offer features for gauging liquidity and its effects.
+This article will look at the wide range of impact that liquidity has on the trading experience and hone in on brokers and platforms that offer features for gauging liquidity and its effects.

 The trading platform is the interface through which the trader interacts with the market.
 The market itself is a sea of liquidity, ebbing and flowing.
-Liquidity affects pricing and indirectly helps create patterns on the chart, which traders will focus on when trading though the platform.
-Some types of trading are in effect focused around liquidity, for example news trading and short term trading.
-Here the ebb and flow of liquidity through the market affects markets creating patterns such as trends and ranges.
-But what is the source of liquidity and what are the dynamics of liquidity.
+Liquidity affects pricing and indirectly helps create patterns on the chart, which traders will focus on when trading through the platform.
+Some types of trading are in effect focused on liquidity, for example, news trading and short-term trading.
+Here, the ebb and flow of liquidity through the market affects markets, creating patterns such as trends and ranges.
+But what is the source of liquidity, and what are the dynamics of liquidity?

 Liquidity is a measure of buying potential.
-Liquidity flows by moving funds from one place into another.
-The recipient increases their liquidity thereby and their capacity to buy.
+Liquidity flows by moving funds from one place to another.
+The recipient increases their liquidity, thereby increasing their capacity to buy.
 Markets have a more complex dynamic, but the principle is similar.
-Traders transfer funds from their bank account for example into their trading account and then buy and sell markets with it.
-Liquidity providers do something similar, without the focus on directional speculation but with a focus on maintaining an orderly market.
-Similarly in the Forex market, major participants provide liquidity by buying and selling Forex (for example for currency exchange purposes) in the huge Interbank market.
+Traders transfer funds from their bank account, for example, into their trading account and then buy and sell markets with it.
+Liquidity providers do something similar, without the focus on directional speculation, but with a focus on maintaining an orderly market.
+Similarly, in the Forex market, major participants provide liquidity by buying and selling Forex (for example, for currency exchange purposes) in the huge interbank market.

-It can be seen that ebbing and flowing of liquidity can affect prices via demand and prices are what traders focus on, or more particularly the patterns traced out out a chart, and attempting to speculate on future direction of movement.
-Traders use tools such as technical indicators, which in effect tend to be based on patterns around liquidity changes.
-More directly some traders will look to depth of market information (DOM) to try and gauge potential directional pressure on a market.
+It can be seen that the ebbing and flowing of liquidity can affect prices via demand, and prices are what traders focus on, or more particularly, the patterns traced out on a chart, as they attempt to speculate on the future direction of movement.
+Traders use tools such as technical indicators, which, in effect, tend to be based on patterns around liquidity changes.
+More directly, some traders will look to the depth of market information (DOM) to try to gauge potential directional pressure on a market.

-But the shifting interplay of motivations and dynamics governing the disparate motivations and actions of market participants means that the effect of liquidity changes are complex and hard to predict.
-A core example is news trading which aims to tie down liquidity changes consequent on market reactions to news data.
-Even here the expected can become the completely unexpected.
-More particularly because traders cannot influence prices directly, markets themselves may be seen as liquid or illiquid.
+But the shifting interplay of motivations and dynamics governing the disparate motivations and actions of market participants means that the effect of liquidity changes is complex and hard to predict.
+A core example is news trading, which aims to tie down liquidity changes consequent to market reactions to news data.
+Even here, the expected can become the completely unexpected.
+More particularly, because traders cannot influence prices directly, markets themselves may be seen as liquid or illiquid.

 The liquidity of a market enhances or reduces the capacity of a trader to buy or sell a market.
 Illiquid markets may simply not have the liquidity (the range and depth of buy and sell orders) to accommodate an order at the price or size the trader wants.
-It is what the agglomeration of market participants is doing which creates liquidity, to which the trader then adds or subtracts their own funds via payment providers, based on speculation about what these dynamics may do for price direction.
-The complex tapestry of market structure and dynamics infused with the flow of money from buying and selling is what makes for liquidity.
+It is what the agglomeration of market participants is doing which creates liquidity, which the trader then adds to or subtracts their own funds from via payment providers, based on speculation about what these dynamics may do to price direction.
+The complex tapestry of market structure and dynamics, infused with the flow of money from buying and selling, is what makes for liquidity.

 The source and dynamics of liquidity

 Liquidity itself is simply a measure of the buying and selling of markets.
 At their core, markets consist of participant A selling a market and participant B buying it.
-The greater the demand for the market, the more its tendency to rise and the less demand the more its tendency to fall (up to a point).
-Markets which have sharp changes in demand may be seen as jagged and illiquid.
+The greater the demand for the market, the more its tendency to rise, and the less demand, the more its tendency to fall (up to a point).
+Markets that have sharp changes in demand may be seen as jagged and illiquid.
 These sharp changes in demand can arise from a lack of depth in the order book.

-So to some extent markets are managed, but it is management of something which is let roam free, by its nature (antagonistic orders with complex directional interplay).
-There are rules and regulation governing how they operate.
-Some markets are centralised others are not.
-But even decentralised markets (such as Forex) have rules within governing them.
+So to some extent markets are managed, but it is management of something which is let roam free by its nature (antagonistic orders with complex directional interplay).
+There are rules and regulations governing how they operate.
+Some markets are centralised; others are not.
+But even decentralised markets (such as forex) have rules governing them.
 The dynamics of Forex and other markets are influenced by liquidity providers.
-So lets look at what these are and what they do.
+So let's look at what these are and what they do.

 The role of liquidity providers

 Traders are there to try and speculate on and exploit directional moves.
-As all traders know, the market does not tend to sustain directionality, or at least if it does, if evidences retracements and other complexities.
-Liquidity providers are major participants in markets, who do not seek to exploit directionality.
-Rather they are there, unsurprisingly to provide liquidity and help maintain a well functioning market.
+As all traders know, the market does not tend to sustain directionality, or at least if it does, it evidences retracements and other complexities.
+Liquidity providers are major participants in markets who do not seek to exploit directionality.
+Rather, they are there, unsurprisingly, to provide liquidity and help maintain a well-functioning market.
 This means that they buy and sell, helping to create tighter bid/ask spreads to attract volume from speculative traders.
 Liquidity providers do not profit from the bid/ask spread.
-But traders on this page will be trading CFDs so how are these affected by liquidity.
+But traders on this page will be trading CFDs, so how are these affected by liquidity.

 CFDs and liquidity

-CFDs or Contracts for Difference are contracts between the client (the trader) and the provider to exchange the difference between the price of a CFD from the beginning to the end of the trade.
+CFDs, or Contracts for Difference, are contracts between the client (the trader) and the provider to exchange the difference between the price of a CFD from the beginning to the end of the trade.
 They do not involve owning an underlying asset.
-However the price of the CFD is designed to be tied to the price of the underlying market.
-There is a wide range of market mechanisms, including arbitrage which helps keep the CFD and the underlying asset price aligned.
+However, the price of the CFD is designed to be tied to the price of the underlying market.
+There is a wide range of market mechanisms, including arbitrage, which helps keep the CFD and the underlying asset prices aligned.

 A market maker provides liquidity by quoting both buy and sell prices.
-Liquidity providers may also set prices, but in a manner that is reactive to the ebbs and flow of the market rather than proactive in the manner of the market maker.
-The market makes does receive compensation from the bid/ask spread.
+Liquidity providers may also set prices, but in a manner that is reactive to the ebbs and flows of the market rather than proactive in the manner of the market maker.
+Market makers do receive compensation from the bid/ask spread.

 A CFD provider ('broker') may itself act as both a market maker and a liquidity provider.
-The core feature of a market is that it is dynamic and competitive but some participants are there to facilitate its operation while others are there to speculate.
-But the role of market maker and liquidity provider though distinctive from each other is part of the process of creating a well functioning market.
+The core feature of a market is that it is dynamic and competitive, but some participants are there to facilitate its operation, while others are there to speculate.
+But the roles of market maker and liquidity provider, though distinctive from each other, are part of the process of creating a well-functioning market.

 Trading platform and liquidity